rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 ```

 Our `before` block sets up an instance variable `@user` so that our test then
 can use it.
+That's cool.

 However, we now have a problem: The hard coded birthday is specific to the first
 context, and should be different for each one of our contexts, because that's
 the one single piece of data that changes.
 The second test would use the wrong
-year, and therefore fail.
+year, and therefore fail, because it would use a user that is actually born in
+`2000`, not `2001`, despite what the context desciption tells.

+So how do we fix that?

+## Let

-RSpec comes with another feature to help with this: `let` allows us to define
+RSpec comes with another feature to help with this: the method `let` allows us
-such bits of data that need to be specified per context.
-Here's how that looks
+to define such bits of data (or more precisely, objects) that need to be
-like:
+specified per context.
+Here's how that looks like:

 ```ruby